graph LR

 Attrition bias

-Technical explanation: Attrition (also known as dropout or non-adherence) happens when participants leave a study or sample over time.
-This can lead to attrition bias if those who exit differ systematically from those who remain, potentially skewing the results.
+Technical explanation: Attrition, also called dropout or non-adherence, occurs when participants leave a study or sample over time.
+It causes bias when those who leave differ systematically from those who remain.

 Reverse causality